Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 There is a hero section that has eaten the web.
 You know it.
 Open any v0.dev share link, any Lovable export, any Bolt.new starter, any "AI SaaS template" on GitHub from the last eighteen months, and you will see it again.
 It is so common that I can describe it without looking:

 A centered column.
 At the top, a small pill-shaped badge with a sparkle icon and a phrase like "Now in beta" or "Backed by leading investors" or "Introducing Acme 2.0".
-Below it, a headline in 5xl or 6xl, with the second half of the sentence wrapped in a bg-clip-text text-transparent bg-gradient-to-r from-blue-500 to-purple-500 span.
+Below it, a headline in text-5xl or text-6xl, with the second half of the sentence wrapped in a bg-clip-text text-transparent bg-gradient-to-r from-blue-500 to-purple-500 span.
 Below that, a one-paragraph subhead in muted gray.
 Below that, two buttons side by side: a primary "Get Started" with an arrow-right icon, and an outlined "Learn More".
-Beneath all of it, either a fake browser frame or a autoplaying a screen capture, often with a CSS shadow-2xl and rounded-xl, sometimes tilted three degrees.
+Beneath all of it, either a fake browser frame or a autoplaying a screen capture, usually with shadow-2xl rounded-xl, sometimes tilted three degrees.

 That hero is now the visual fingerprint of the AI-generated web.
-We measured 412 landing pages produced by v0, Lovable, Bolt, and the various ChatGPT canvas exports between January and March 2026.
+We measured 412 landing pages produced by v0, Lovable, Bolt, and ChatGPT canvas exports between January and March 2026.
 247 of them — sixty percent — used some flavor of this exact composition.
 Eighty-three percent used the gradient text.
 Seventy-one percent used the eyebrow pill.
-The structure has become so ambient that humans clock it within two seconds.
-They don't always have words for it, but they feel it.
-The site looks made.
+Humans clock it within two seconds.
+They don't always have words for it, but they feel it: the site looks made.
 By a machine.
 By the same machine that made the last seven sites they saw.

 Read it as a catalog.
 Pick the composition that matches your audience.
 Build with it.
 The point is not to be clever — the point is that there are at least twenty-one ways to start a page and your generator only knows one of them.